LangChain Prompt Templates: Dynamic Prompts with Variables and Chat History

 Real-World Example: Multi-Language Code Reviewer

-The model spots the division-by-zero risk and likely suggests a dictionary dispatch pattern.
+The first review passes an empty history.
+The model spots the division-by-zero risk and likely suggests a dictionary dispatch pattern:

 The model has the full context of the original review.
 It generates the refactored version without needing the code repeated.
-The template handles conversation continuity while your application code stays clean.
+For building full multi-turn chat memory beyond manual history lists, see the chatbot memory tutorial.

 Common Mistakes and How to Fix Them